-Before installing Perl, checking if it is already installed on your Ubuntu system is important.
+Before installing Perl, checking if it has already been installed on your Ubuntu system is essential.
 To do this, open a terminal window and type the following command:

 perl -v

 The command will display its version number if Perl is installed on your system.
-If Perl is not installed, the terminal will display an error message.
+If not, the terminal will display an error message.

 Before installing Perl, you must update your Ubuntu system’s package repository.
 This will ensure you download the latest version of Perl and any dependencies it may require.
 To do this, run the following command: